 Note: The “Sociolinguistics Lab at Berkeley” is formally abbreviated “SLaB.”
 In keeping with our respect for linguistic variation, we recognize spoken variants including “slab” and “the s-lab.”

-The Sociolinguistics Lab at Berkeley meets twice a month throughout the academic year.
+The Sociolinguistics Lab at Berkeley meets regularly throughout the academic year.
 Our meetings are a venue for:

 Meetings are held in a seminar room in the Department of Linguistics.
-We are currently developing a smaller physical space, located on the C level of Dwinelle Hall, room 55, which will likely house computers with specialized software and corpora, equipment for sociolinguistic research, and a locker for securely storing potentially sensitive research artifacts.
-The room is located next door to the Sociophonetic Area for Recording Conversational Language (SPARCL), which is an ideal space for conducting sociolinguistic interviews.
+We are currently developing a smaller physical space, located on the C level of Dwinelle Hall, room 55, which will likely house computers with specialized software and corpora, equipment for sociolinguistic research, and a locker for the storage of potentially sensitive research artifacts.
+The room is located next door to the Sociophonetic Area for Recording Conversational Language (SPARCL), which is an ideal space for conducting interviews.

 Interested in presenting your work at one of our meetings?
 Please send us a message!